kubewarden/raw-mutation-policy/README.md

 }
 ```

-The policy mutates the resource to `"hay"` if the resource is `"banana"`.
+The policy mutates the resource to a default resource defined by the settings
-It rejects requests only if the payload is not in the expected format.
+if the resource is contained in the list of forbidden resources.

 ## Settings

-This policy has no configurable settings.
+This policy has configurable settings:

+- `forbiddenResources`: a list of resources that cannot be accessed by the user.
+- `defaultResource`: the default resource to use if a resource is forbidden.